Comment on page

 The Akamas development process leverages modern continuous integration approaches and the development pipeline includes SonarQube, a leading security scanning product that includes comprehensive support for established security standards including CWE, SANS, and OWASP.
 Code scanning is automatically triggered in case of a new build, a release, and every night.

 Akamas features modern micro-service architecture and is delivered as a set of docker containers whose images are hosted on a private Elastic Container Registry (ECR) repository on the AWS cloud.
 Akamas leverages the vulnerability scanning capabilities of AWS ECR to identify vulnerabilities within the product container images.
 AWS ECR uses the Common Vulnerabilities and Exposures (CVEs) database from the open-source Clair project.

-After the assessment, the vulnerability can be fixed either by recommending the upgrade to a new product version or by delivering a patch or a hotfix for the current version.
+After the assessment, the vulnerability can be fixed by either recommending the upgrade to a new product version or delivering a patch or a hotfix for the current version.